MikeAvgeros/escape-game/README.md

 ## User Stories

+- As a User, I want to be presented with a well-structured game, where I can easily find all the information that I need.

+    - As a User, I want to be able to easily view information on how to play the game.
+        - This was achieved by starting the game with a tutorial scene thoroughly explaining the functionality of the game.

+    - As a User, I want to be able to name my character similar to RPG games.
+        - The game allows the player to name his character before starting the game.
+In addition to that the story calls the character by his chosen name, which adds to the quality of the game.

+    - As a User, I want to be able to understand and enjoy the presented story.
+        - The story is carefully structured and tested.
+Each option displays a different outcome.
+Some option may lead to a gameover so there's the added tension of choosing the right action.

+    - As a User, I want the displayed images to convey the emotion and aesthetic of the story.
+        - Images for both the scene and the enemies are displayed on screen together with a name.
+This adds more realism to the game and makes the players more engaged.

+    - As a User, I want to be able to view my character's stats and inventory.
+        - Players can view their character's name and stats by clicking on the info icon.
+The tutorial scene explains that functionality.

+    - As a User, I want to be able to update my character's stats and use weapons to help me beat the enemies.
+        - The code currently has functionality to updates the player's stats although since the story is short, we do not have many weapons.
+The only case in the current game of a special item updating the character's stats is when you use the special spray to update your health.

+    - As a User, I want the UI to be consistent throughout the game, so it will be visually appealing and easy to play.
+        - The UI is consinstent with the cybepunk vibe of the game.
+The UI is consistent across multiple screen sizes and devices.
+The UI has been thoroughly tested and does not have any glitches or bugs.

+    - As a User, I want my actions to show different results to make the game more interactive and fun to play again and again.
+        - Each choice in the game leads to a different outcome.
+Some choices may lead players to play more or less chapters which creates an excitement for players when they play the game for a second time and see an entire new scene which they never played before.

 ## Browser Compatibility

 -   The website is compatible with most modern web browsers.
 For the best viewing experience, I recommend using Chrome, Firefox, Edge or Safari.